 Before working as Associate Producer for The Wrestler, Evan held an interesting array of jobs that kept him very close to wrestling and enabled him to meet and befriend many stars.

-Evan Ginzburg has done radio since 1991 and started at the 50,000 Watt WBAI-FM 99.5 in New York, a “world-famous and politically powerful station,” where he considers Fred Geobold his radio mentor.
-During the arts program called Light Show, Evan began hosting a five-minute wrestling update segment.
-After Geobold passed away, the station went through changes in staff that unfortunately didn’t include Evan.
-When this door that had been open for 16 years was suddenly and indeed unfairly “slammed in his face,” a new door opened.
-Another door into wrestling.
+Evan Ginzburg has done radio since 1991 and started at the 50,000 Watt WBAI-FM 99.5 in New York, a "world-famous and politically powerful station," where he considers Fred Geobold, his radio mentor.
+During the Light Show arts program, Evan began hosting a five-minute wrestling update segment.
+After Geobold passed away, the station went through staff changes that unfortunately didn’t include Evan.
+When this door that had been open for 16 years was suddenly and indeed unfairly "slammed in his face," a new door opened—another door into wrestling.

-Of course, nobody has ever been able to interview every important name in the wrestling business, but if anybody came close, it may well have been Evan.
+Of course, nobody has ever been able to interview every important name in the wrestling business.
+However, if anybody came close, it would be Evan.
 Many late nights and into the early mornings, engrossing conversations ensued — all at this time sadly unavailable for the public — but we’d like to in the future have these cassette tapes transcribed and available here on Pro Wrestling Stories for your reading enjoyment with Mr. Ginzburg, time permitting!
-Legends Radio also saw many artists and musicians come on-air, almost too many to count.
+Legends Radio also saw many artists and musicians come on air, almost too many to count.

 In 2002, years before being hired as Associate Producer for Darren Aronofsky’s The Wrestler, starring Micky Rourke, and subsequently for the documentary 350 Days, Evan was approached by underground filmmaker Dwayne Walker to do a full-length documentary on wrestling.
-This documentary was, as Evan describes it, “shot on pennies and was from the heart.”
-Wrestling-Then and Now featured greats like Killer Kowalski, Nikolai Volkoff, Don “Dr. Death” Arnold and Tiger Khan, along with an eclectic array of other wrestling legends, personalities, and indie wrestlers.
-You can read more about how his first wrestling documentary came to be here.
+As Evan describes, "It was shot on pennies and was from the heart."
+Wrestling-Then and Now featured greats like Killer Kowalski, Nikolai Volkoff, Don "Dr. Death" Arnold, and Tiger Khan, along with an eclectic array of other wrestling legends, personalities, and indie wrestlers.
+You can read more about how his first wrestling documentary came about here.

-- Jimmy Snuka vs. Don Muraco – The Infamous Steel Cage Match at MSG Remembered
+- Jimmy Snuka vs. Don Muraco – The Legendary Steel Cage Match at MSG Remembered

 - 350 Days: The Story of Sex, Drugs, and Rock n Roll in Wrestling